-Given these global experiences, it is essential to evaluate whether Indonesia's Halal Product Guarantee Law aligns with international trade principles, particularly under the World Trade Organization's Technical Barriers To Trade Agreement.
-The Technical Barriers To Trade Agreements include technical regulations specifying product characteristics, production processes, and administrative rules.
+Given these global experiences, it is important to evaluate whether Indonesia's Halal Product Guarantee Law aligns with international trade principles, particularly under the World Trade Organization's Technical Barriers To Trade Agreement.
+The Technical Barriers To Trade Agreement includes technical regulations that specify product characteristics, production processes, and relevant administrative rules.
 These may also include requirements for terms, symbols, packaging, marking, or labeling associated with a particular product or production process (Baharudin et al., 2022).

-Interpreting World Trade Organization case law can offer essential insights into determining whether a statute is a technical regulation.
-Three degrees of interpretation are employed in the EC asbestos and asbestos-related proceedings to help determine technical restrictions.
-(Aniqoh & Hanastiana, 2021), Only distinguishable product categories are covered by this phase.
-These criteria describe the features of a product, and It is required that the product meet the requirements outlined in the standard.
+Interpreting World Trade Organization case law can offer important insights into determining whether a statute is a technical regulation.
+Three degrees of interpretation are employed in the EC-Asbestos and asbestos-related proceedings to help determine technical restrictions.
+(Aniqoh & Hanastiana, 2021), Only distinguishable product categories are covered by this phase; The features of a product are described by these criteria; and It is required that the product meet the requirements outlined in the standard.

-Several Halal Product Guarantee Law provisions, particularly those involving complex certification and labeling requirements, may conflict with the Technical Barriers To Trade Agreement.
+Several provisions of the Halal Product Guarantee Law, particularly those involving complex certification and labeling requirements, may conflict with the Technical Barriers To Trade Agreement.
 This raises concerns that the law could impede international trade and damage Indonesia's trade relations with other World Trade Organization members.
-A recent analysis by the International Trade Centre (ITC) suggests that the costs associated with complying with Indonesia's halal certification could reduce foreign direct investment in specific sectors by up to 15%, as international companies may seek to avoid additional regulatory burdens (Supriyatni et al., 2022).
+A recent analysis by the International Trade Centre (ITC) suggests that the costs associated with complying with Indonesia's halal certification could reduce foreign direct investment in certain sectors by up to 15%, as international companies may seek to avoid additional regulatory burdens (Supriyatni et al., 2022).

 The World Trade Organization's objectives as a global trading organization do not align with regulations that create trade barriers or restrict market access.
-Free market access, without unnecessary obstacles, is crucial for balanced international commerce.
+Free market access, devoid of unnecessary obstacles, is crucial for balanced international commerce.
 The World Trade Organization seeks to reduce barriers through agreements such as the Sanitary and Phytosanitary (SPS) Agreement, the General Agreement on Trade in Services (GATS), the General Agreement on Tariffs and Trade (GATT) of 1994, and the Technical Barriers To Trade Agreement.
 The Technical Barriers To Trade Agreement, part of the World Trade Organization Agreement signed by 111 countries in 1994, focuses on lowering obstacles related to technical regulations, such as those concerning product composition, quality, safety, production methods, labeling, and other features exchanged among World Trade Organization members.
-Therefore, assessing the compliance of the Halal Product Guarantee Law with the Technical Barriers To Trade Agreement is essential to determine whether its provisions could be considered trade barriers.
+Therefore, assessing the compliance of Halal Product Guarantee Law with the Technical Barriers To Trade Agreement is essential to determine whether its provisions could be considered trade barriers.